 Experts estimate that a staggering 21% of Americans with NAFLD have NASH, which equates to 3% – 4% of the entire US population (Younossi et al. 2016).
 Obesity and diabetes are important risk factors for NASH, and the resulting insulin resistance, fatty degeneration of the liver, and oxidative stress are thought to be involved in its pathogenesis.
 But recapitulating this disease, which involves numerous liver cell types, is proving very difficult, and an effective treatment has yet to be approved.

 Therefore, this complex disease requires biologically-relevant and robust preclinical models which can mimic all these influencing factors.

 Animals have been used to study human conditions for decades, and there are standard species/strains used for predicting human liver toxicity (Sprague Dawley rat, CD1 mice, Beagle dog, and Cynomolgus monkey).

-Most researchers agree that, to understand human liver diseases, it makes sense to use human liver cells.
-The biggest limitations to using human liver cells has been:
+Most researchers agree that to understand human liver diseases, it makes sense to use human liver cells.
+The biggest limitations to using human liver cells have been:

 Last year we introduced the 3D InSight™ Liver Disease Platform, initially with two models:

-We are excited about being part of the solution to curing liver diseases like NASH.
+We are excited about being part of curing liver diseases like NASH and assisting in the discovery of efficient NASH drugs.
 Please visit our liver disease applications page if you would like to learn more InSphero liver disease models and how they can be used in NASH drug discovery.